 A: Most prepaid travel cards for up to 90 days do not require complex real-name verification, but you usually need to present your passport when picking them up at the airport.

-A: Most plans offer “daily high-speed data limits (such as 2GB/3GB) + unlimited slower speeds after that.”
-Please read the product descriptions carefully before purchasing.
+A: Most plans offer a certain amount of high-speed data per day (e.g., 2GB/3GB) plus unlimited slower speeds afterward.
+Please read the product description carefully before purchasing.

-We hope this guide solves all your questions about how to buy and how much it costs to buy data cards in Korea!
+We hope this guide answers all your questions about how to buy and how much it costs to get Korean data cards!
 Wishing you a smooth and enjoyable internet experience while in Korea!

 發佈留言